 Practical tips for implementing the new contractual standards:

-H-Studio's German delivery model accounts for these requirements from the start: hosting in Germany, GDPR-compliant contract structures, and audit-ready architecture are not extras — they're standard.
+H-Studio's German delivery model accounts for these requirements from the start: German or EU hosting options, GDPR-oriented contract structures, and audit-oriented architecture are not treated as afterthoughts.

 Architecture decisions look clean on slides.
 They look different when an enterprise procurement team is in the room.
 Three patterns we keep seeing: